Let’s talk predictive science

 In a world where we’re bombarded with information at every angle, it’s getting harder for brands to cut through the noise.
-With the traditional behavioural model we’re all familiar with starting to feel a little stereotypical, predictive science goes deeper, studying why people like things, join things, vote and, in short, behave the way they do.
-It deals with the subconscious part of decision-making: instincts.
+The traditional behavioral model we’re all familiar with is starting to feel a little stereotypical.
+Predictive science goes much deeper.
+It’s about why people like things, join things, vote for certain things — and, in short — behave the way they do.
+It deals with the subconscious part of decision-making: our instincts.

 It’s all about clusters

-In the good old days, the first thing to be defined was the value proposition.
-From there came the message development, the choice of channel anand then the audience.
-In true to outré form, we’re looking at things a little differently to reach that all important gut reaction.
+In the good old days, the first thing we’d define was the value proposition.
+From there came the message development, the choice of channel and then the audience.
+In true to outré form, we’re looking at things differently to reach that all-important gut reaction.

 Brands all over the world are turning to predictive science to give them the engagement they crave.
-By tapping into themes that trigger the ‘belonging’ part of the brain, we can build a robust relationship that reinforces decisions and keeps customers coming back for more.
+By triggering the part of the brain that makes people feel like they belong, we build robust relationships and offer reassurance.
+Which keeps customers coming back for more.

 We’ve applied the PathSight model to a whole host of industries and channels.
 Take what we did for the New York Jets.
-As with many sports teams in the US, loyalty is fierce but there was still room for improvement when it came to email engagement.
-PathSight profiled the fans and tweaked the language of their campaigns to position the fan as a part of the team and in amongst the thick of it.
-By appealing to their innate sense of belonging, open rates and clickthroughs shot up by an average of 37% for each one.
+As with many sports teams in the US, loyalty is fierce.
+But there was still room for improvement when it came to email engagement.
+PathSight profiled the fans to find out which clusters they fell into.
+We tweaked the language (to accommodate for different clusters) to position every fan as a part of the team.
+Since we’d created an innate sense of belonging, open rates and clickthroughs shot up by an average of 37%.

-But it’s not just words that matter, design has an equally important part to play.
+But it’s not just words that matter.
+Design has an important part to play too.

-We worked on a direct mail project for The Economist, producing three different creative campaigns all with the same end goal: increasing subscriptions.
-By adapting the format, choosing specific taxonomies and finding the right visual style, we were able to pinpoint particular points of differentiation in the message to deliver a personalised experience that extended beyond the typical.
+We produced three different creative campaigns for The Economist, all with the same end goal: increasing subscriptions.
+But we didn’t just send the same thing to everyone.
+Instead, we adapted the format, chose specific taxonomies and the right visual styles for each audience.
+Each comm pinpointed particular areas of differentiation in the messaging, to deliver a personalized experience for every reader.

 How does it work at a project level?

-- A model.
 We create a proprietary model of your market and use that as a guide to everything that follows.
-For example, we couldexamine your mailing list and split that up into groups with each group being differently.
-Or we could determine market drivers, product attributes and motivators based on your audience.
+For example, we could examine your mailing list and split it up into groups.
+Or we could determine market drivers, product attributes, and motivators based on your audience.

-- An engagement plan.
 Once we have our model, we develop a strategic plan to put it into action.
-This involves building a narrative, creative, catalogue of words, images and themes based on your needs.
+This involves building a narrative, creative, catalog of words, images, and themes based on your needs.

-- We then embed these personalisations into whatever communications or execution tools you use to connect with your customer base.
-Anything from something simple like emails and your telephone IVR system, to something more complex like a software, app or website.
+We then embed personalized elements into whatever touchpoints you’re using to connect with customers.
+That could be something simple like emails and your telephone IVR system.
+Or it could be something fancier, like software, app or website.
 The possibilities are endless.

-And the great thing about predictive science is that it’s futureproof.
-While the traditional model of segmentation is based on past behaviours, predictive science is future focused and constantly evolving based on the interactions it monitors.
-It means that you get insights in real-time and can adapt quickly to whatever life throws at your customers, knowing that you’re nailing the ‘gut reaction’ instead of guesswork.
+And the great thing about predictive science is that it’s future-proof.
+The traditional model of segmentation is based on past behaviors, while predictive science is future-focused.
+It’s constantly evolving based on new, monitored, interactions.
+Which means you get insights in real-time and can adapt quickly to whatever life throws at you (and your customers).
+So you can be sure you’re nailing the ‘gut reaction’ instead of relying on guesswork.